 Jason received his Ph.D. in Biochemistry from Rhodes University in Grahamstown, South Africa in the lab of Dr. Adrienne Edkins studying the molecular chaperone Hsp90.
 After a brief postdoc at UCLA, he realized his life-long dream of becoming an Anteater at UCI, joining the Pannunzio Lab in 2020.
-Jason’s project involves developing a genetic assay in human B cells using droplet digital PCR (ddPCR) technology that quantifies DNA DSBs.
+Jason’s project involves developing a genetic assay in human B cells using digital PCR (dPCR) technology that quantifies DNA DSBs.
 The project also includes further exploration of the role the Artemis nuclease plays in pathogenic DNA rearrangements in B cell malignancies.

 Samuel is a third year Bio Sci major at UC Irvine.
 Samuel desires to further understand biological mechanisms surrounding cancer in the Pannunzio Lab.
 He wishes to further his studies in science by pursuing a career in medicine.
 In his spare time Sam loves to play guitar and cook new dishes.

 Aya is a fourth-year Genetics major at UC Irvine.
 She has always had a deep interest for biology and aims to pursue a career within medicine.
 In the Pannunzio lab, she hopes to learn more about the mechanisms behind chromosomal translocations found in blood-related cancers.
 In her spare time, Aya enjoys painting, baking, and spending time with family on the beach.